peterp415/ll-deploy.dns/README.md

 The vagrant environment utilizes two plugins:

 * hostmanager
-* cashier
+* cachier

 [Hostmanager](https://github.com/smdahlen/vagrant-hostmanager) is a required plugin that edits both the host and guest /etc/hosts file to allow easier access to the vagrants via a FQDN.

 Install with `vagrant plugin install vagrant-hostmanager`

-[Cashier](https://github.com/fgrehm/vagrant-cachier) is an optional plugin that simply caches apt packages to help speed up the vagrant provision step.
+[Cachier](https://github.com/fgrehm/vagrant-cachier) is an optional plugin that simply caches apt packages to help speed up the vagrant provision step.

-Note that Cashier seems to have some race conditions when multiple vagrants are using it simultaneously.
+Note that Cachier seems to have some race conditions when multiple vagrants are using it simultaneously.
 It also leads to confusing behavior on non-vagrant-initiated reboot (/tmp/vagrant-cache goes missing in the virt, possible workarounds are at https://github.com/mitchellh/vagrant/issues/5199).